 The SGI ProPack for Linux product includes capabilities and performance improvements ideal for enabling technical and creative users to solve their big compute and data problems by using the Linux operating system and Itanium processors.
-This product adds to or enhances features in base Linux distributions based on Red Hat Linux Advanced Server 2.1.
-SGI ProPack for Linux is designed to run on any SGI Altix 3000 series system.
+This product adds to or enhances features in SGI Advanced Linux Environment 2.1, the base Linux distribution based on Red Hat Advanced Server 2.1.
+SGI ProPack is required by and designed to run on any SGI Altix 3000 series system.

 SGI hardware platforms and OS configuration settings supported by SGI in this release are documented at the following URL: